Michael & Erica Jarrett (and daughter Zenie) are the founders of Trinity on the Border. They arrived to South Texas in August 2015.

 Erica is our Director of Community Health and Education.
 She has also done extensive work among vulnerable people groups in Guatemala, India, Mexico, and Toledo, OH during the course of her Master of Public Health studies.
 Additionally, while she was in medical school, she and Michael started a program that trained ladies in Mexico to be diabetes health educators in the their own communities.

 After college, Sara moved to the Rio Grande Valley as a Teach For America corps member where she spent three years in Mission, TX, teaching biology, chemistry and AP environmental science.
 In 2017, she served as environmental education fellow at the Catamount Center in Colorado, and has spent the last two summers as an advisor to new teachers at Teach For America’s summer institute in Houston.

+Daniel and Rebekah, are longtime Pittsburghers (as in, Pennsylvania).
+They were married in January 2013 and welcomed their first child, Sabal May, in May 2017.
 After graduating from Trinity School for Ministry in Ambridge, PA, Daniel served for two years as Curate at St. Peter’s Anglican Cathedral in Tallahassee, FL.
-Daniel was ordained a deacon on May 5, 2017 by Bishop Neil Lebhar and is preparing for ordination to the priesthood.
+Daniel was ordained a priest in June of 2019.

 Elijah Luikham will be joining Trinity on the Border as the Missionary Curate in the summer of 2020.
 Through working with local ministries and studying the Bible while in college, Elijah began to feel called into a vocation of Christian ministry.
 After graduating he enrolled as a student at Duke Divinity School, completing his degree in Spring 2020.